REDLINEv.04.2026

 Kira (Litera)Bundled with Litera suiteLitera pricingLitera pricingAcquired 2021.
 Sold primarily as Litera module for law firms.

-PactumCustom (enterprise only)Enterprise only$100k+/yrNegotiation AI, procurement-first.
+PactumQuoted (enterprise only)Not offeredEnterprise tier, quotedNegotiation AI, procurement-first.
 Different category from review tools.

 DocuSign Intelligent InsightsBundled with DocuSignDocuSign tierDocuSign enterprise tierPost-signature analytics embedded in Agreement Cloud.